-- One in three adults gets the recommended amount of physical activity each week
+- Only one in three adults gets the recommended amount of physical activity each week

 - 28% of Americans aged 6 and older are physically inactive

-This lack of activity doesn’t just affect your health; it can have a direct impact on your work performance and employee engagement.
-According to studies in the American College of Sports Medicine and published in the Journal of Workplace Health Management:
+This lack of activity doesn’t just affect your health.
+It can have a direct impact on your work performance and engagement.
+According to studies from the American College of Sports Medicine and the Journal of Workplace Health Management:

 - 27% of employees reported higher levels of “dealing calmly with stress” on days they exercised

 - 41% of employees reported higher rates of “feeling motivated to work” on exercise days